 1. The People in the Residence Community

-Our Residence Staff work hard to ensure that you have a positive experience in residence while studying at Trent University Durham.
+Our Residence Staff work hard to ensure that you have a positive experience in residence while studying at Durham College, the University of Ontario Institute of Technology, and/or Trent University at Durham (DC/UOIT/Trent).
 Below is a list of some of those people and their roles.
 The objectives of the RCLS, which is explained in the next section of this document, is our expression of the commitment we make to ensuring everyone has a positive experience in residence.

 Director, Residence Operations (DRO)